ckfinder/ckfinder-translations/README.md

   * Optionally, you might need to set [config.language](http://docs.cksource.com/ckfinder3/#!/api/CKFinder.Config-cfg-language) if the language detection mechanism turns on a different language by default.

 Finally create an appropriate language file in the `lang` folder of CKFinder.
-Use `en.json` as a base for creating your language file.
-Use the two-letter [ISO 639-1](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language code as a name for the language file, optionally using the two-letter [ISO 3166-1](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code as a suffix.
+Use `_template.json` as a base for creating your language file.
+Use the two-letter [ISO 639-1](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language code as a name for the language file, optionally adding the two-letter [ISO 3166-1](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code as a suffix.

-Example: use `fr-ca` for French (Canada).
+Example: For French (Canada), copy the `_template.json` file and save it as `fr-ca.json`.

 When your translation is ready, you can share it by submitting a [pull request](https://github.com/ckfinder/ckfinder-translations/pulls) on GitHub or sending it to us to [info@cksource.com](info@cksource.com).
 We will be happy to add it to the official repository.
 Thank you for your help!